unmtransinfo/CausalKnowledgeTrace/README.md

 │   └── utils/                   # Utility functions
 │
-├── furtherAnalysis/             # Analytic code and features that haven't been worked into the main body of code │   ├── cleanByRemovingLeaves.R  # Removes leaves (singly-connected nodes) from the causal graph from initial search │   ├── cleanButterflyReport-CausalGraph.R    # code for identifying minimally sufficient adjustment sets in context of butterfly bias
+├── furtherAnalysis/             # Analytic code and features that haven't been worked into the main body of code │   ├── classifyVariables.R      # Classifies each variable by its causal role, e.g., confounder, collider, mediator, IV, and the like.
+│   ├── cleanByRemovingLeaves.R  # Removes leaves (singly-connected nodes) from the causal graph from initial search │   ├── cleanButterflyReport-CausalGraph.R    # code for identifying minimally sufficient adjustment sets in context of butterfly bias
 │   ├── cleanButterflyReport-CausalGraph_compiled.R #compiled version of above